matijse/eufy-ha-mqtt-bridge/readme.md

 ## Setup

-### Docker configuration
+### Configuration

-The data folder contains the config, logs and a record of all push notifications (so new types of notifications can be discovered).
-Mount this directory to a local folder.
-Replace `/path/to/local/data/folder` below with the location where you want to store this data.

-If you run your MQTT broker on the same host as this Docker image, it cannot simply connect to `localhost` from inside this Docker image.
-In that case, add a line to add the correct IP for the Docker network inside the image as `dockerhost`.
-You can then use `mqtt://dockerhost:1883` as the MQTT url.
-Otherwise, you can remove that line from the example below.

 In the data directory, you will need to create a `config.yml` file with your credentials.
+You can copy this from `config.example.yml`.
 It should contain the following contents:

 ```yaml
 eufy: